littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

 v5.3.3 (12/??/22) - Fix for (sigh) Imperial Economy
--The special servfice agreement terms should handle all effects, but the old modifier-based system was never removed.
+-The special service agreement terms should handle all effects, but the old modifier-based system was never removed.
 It has now been.
 -Added localization description of effects of agreement terms (for some reason, term tooltips don't show any effects besides loyalty-per-month changes).

 v5.3.1 (11/29/22) - Orion Post-Release Update 1